Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Saatva Classic Mattress Reviews (2026)

-Saatva Classic is a luxury innerspring built for a buoyant, hotel-style feel, with a 3-inch Euro pillow top, targeted lumbar support, and a coil-on-coil design.
-In our weeks on the 11.5-inch Luxury Firm, support, edge stability, and easy movement stood out most.
-The trade-offs were easy to notice too: it has more bounce and more partner movement than most foam-forward beds.
+The Saatva Classic is a luxury innerspring with a buoyant, hotel-bed feel.
+Its 3-inch Euro pillow top cushions the surface, while targeted lumbar support and two coil units keep you lifted.
+After several weeks on the 11.5-inch Luxury Firm, support, sturdy edges, and easy movement stood out.
+The trade-off is more bounce and partner movement than on most foam-forward beds.

 Product Overview